BlazeChron/BlazeChron/README.md

 Currently working on a game project called Unstable Isle, inspired by Dota2 workshop's Crumbling Island Arena

-I am working on a website and perhaps a more appropriate profile photo
+I am working on a personal website and perhaps finding a more appropriate profile photo